Some Banks Begin Levying Transaction Fee On Debit Card Payments - NDTV

 This would cover transactions through Immediate Payment Service (IMPS), USSD-based *99# and Unified Payment Interface (UPI) systems.

-The relaxations, RBI had said, are in tandem with initiatives taken by the government to "incentivise greater adoption of digital payments by large sections of the society."
+The relaxations, the RBI had said, are in tandem with initiatives taken by the government to "incentivise greater adoption of digital payments by large sections of the society".